telerik/docs-seed/README.md

     ```bash
     git clone git@github.com:telerik/docs-seed.git
     ```
-1. Install bundler if you don't have it, by executing `gem install bundler`.
+1. Install or update bundler.
+You need 2.4.22 or newer for the `.bundle/config` file to work when installing the build dependencies:
+    ```bash
+    gem install bundler
+    ```
     > If you encounter SSL errors with Bundler, similar to the one described in [RubyGems SSL Certificate Update](https://guides.rubygems.org/ssl-certificate-update/), then follow the solution steps shared in [Bundler.io - Installing new RubyGems certificates](https://bundler.io/v2.0/guides/rubygems_tls_ssl_troubleshooting_guide.html#installing-new-rubygems-certificates).

 ### Copy Build Scripts